Our Review Process

 - Highly nutritious – A medium-sized pear can be loaded with fats, proteins, essential vitamins, and minerals (C, K, and potassium).
 Pears also have traces of calcium, iron, magnesium, riboflavin, vitamin B6, folate, etc. Additionally, pears with red skin are also loaded with carotenoids, flavonoids, and anthocyanins.
 These are plant-based compounds that act as antioxidants and help with inflammation.

-- Fiber-rich – The consumption of pear can be associated with a higher intake of fiber.
+- Fiber-rich – Does pear have fiber?
+The consumption of pear can be associated with a higher intake of fiber.
 One of the best ways to boost fiber intake would be with the help of a pear.
 A medium-sized fruit can provide a person with approximately 5.5 grams of fiber which is approximately 22% of the recommended daily intake.
 This also promotes a person to feel full after a meal which assists in weight management.

 - Pectin – The presence of pectin in pears, which are soluble fibers, is related to the nourishment of gut bacteria and the improvement of gut health.